jamii/lein-gnome/README.md

 Gjs is not documented but the c libraries are.
 [This guide](http://mathematicalcoffee.blogspot.com/2012/09/developing-gnome-shell-extensions.html) explains the mapping between c names and gjs names.
 Bear in mind though that some c libs (eg libsoup) are not direct bindings in gjs but have been modified to be more idiomatic, in which case reading the [js source](https://git.gnome.org/browse/gnome-shell/tree/js) can be enlightening.

-The [Looking Glass repl](https://live.gnome.org/GnomeShell/LookingGlass) that ships with gnome-shell does not support copy/paste of history and runs a modal window.
+The [Looking Glass repl](https://live.gnome.org/GnomeShell/LookingGlass) that ships with gnome-shell does not support copy/paste of history and runs in a modal window.
 Everything but the picker works better in the cljs repl.
 The picker may appear in a later version of lein-gnome.

 Gnome libraries in gjs are dynamically loaded on demand.
 This makes tab completion in Looking Glass more or less useless.
 Rely on the gnome docs instead.
 Dynamic loading also interacts strangely with cljs eg typing `js/imports` in the cljs repl will throw an exception but `js/imports.gi.Soup` will not.
 More on this later...